-The contractor shall provide a Contract Manager who shall be responsible for the performance of the work.
+The contractor shall provide a contract manager responsible for the work's performance.
 The name of this person and an alternate who is authorized to, with full authority, act for the Contractor when the Manager is absent shall be identified in writing to the contracting officer.

-The contract manager, or alternate, shall be available business hours during the Task Order Period of Performance.
+The contract manager, or alternate, shall be available during business hours during the Task Order Period of Performance.

 1.8.
 Contractor Travel.
-Fill with specific agency/ contract policy language.
+Fill out the specific agency/ contract policy language.